 Admitted applicants will be advised about NYU Wagner merit aid shortly after admission to the program.
 The merit award a student receives at this time is a final decision.
 NYU Wagner does not consider students for additional merit aid at any point past the application stage.
 Once students enroll, institutional merit aid will support them through the length of their study, provided the student remains in good academic and ethical standing.
 Conversely, if a student does not receive an award through the admissions process, there is no NYU Wagner merit aid available in subsequent years for which they can apply.
 We award all of our merit aid early in the admissions cycle, so applying early, by the January deadline at the latest is advisable.

 All Federal Student Aid is packaged by NYU’s Office of Financial Aid using a student’s FAFSA information.
 Once a student is admitted, NYU will prepare a federal student aid package that includes unsubsidized loans, graduate plus loans and federal work study up to the total cost of attending NYU Wagner, including all tuition, fees, and living expenses.
-The FAFSA for the 2014-2015 academic year became available in January 2014.
-NYU Wagner recommends that you submit your FAFSA by March 1, 2014 to ensure you will receive your package in time to make an enrollment decision by mid-April, 2014.
-The deadline to submit a FAFSA is April 1, 2014.
+The FAFSA for the 2015-2016 academic year will be available in January 2015.
+NYU Wagner recommends that you submit your FAFSA by March 1, 2015 to ensure you will receive your package in time to make an enrollment decision by mid-April, 2014.
 To determine if NYU has received your FAFSA, please call 212-998-4444.